Federal Emergency Management Agency, DHS.

 e.
 The policyholder files litigation.

 4. Processing of Additional Payments from Appeal.
-The Company must follow supplemental claim procedures for appeals that result in additional payment to a policyholder.
+The Company must follow established NFIP adjusting practices and claim handling procedures for appeals that result in additional payment to a policyholder when FEMA does not explicitly direct such payment during the review of the appeal.

-Article III.
+Article IV.
 Loss Costs, Expenses, Expense Reimbursement, and Premium Refunds

 B. Payment for Selling and Servicing Policies.

 1. Operating and Administrative Expenses.
-The Company may withhold, as operating and administrative expenses, other than agents' or brokers' commissions, an amount from the Company's written premium on the policies covered by this Arrangement in reimbursement of all of the Company's marketing, operating, and administrative expenses, except for allocated and unallocated loss adjustment expenses described in Article III.C.
-This amount will equal the sum of the average industry expenses ratios for “Other Acq.”, “Gen. Exp.” and “Taxes” calculated by aggregating premiums and expense amounts for each of five property coverages using direct premium and expense Start Printed Page 17020information to derive weighted average expense ratios.
+The Company may withhold, as operating and administrative expenses, other than agents' or brokers' commissions, an amount from the Company's written premium on the policies covered by this Arrangement in reimbursement of all of the Company's marketing, operating, and administrative expenses, except for allocated and unallocated loss adjustment expenses described in Article IV.C.
+This amount will equal the sum of the average industry expenses ratios for “Other Acq.”, “Gen. Exp.” and “Taxes” calculated by aggregating premiums and expense amounts for each of five property coverages using direct premium and expense information to derive weighted average expense ratios.
 For this purpose, FEMA will use data for the property/casualty industry published, as of March 15 of the prior Arrangement year, in Part III of the Insurance Expense Exhibit in A.M.
 Best Company's Aggregates and Averages for the following five property coverages: Fire, Allied Lines, Farmowners Multiple Peril, Homeowners Multiple Peril, and Commercial Multiple Peril (non-liability portion).
-In addition, this amount will be increased by one (1) percentage point to reimburse expenses beyond regular property/casualty expenses.

 2. Agent Compensation.
 The Company may retain fifteen (15) percent of the Company's written premium on the policies covered by this Arrangement as the commission allowance to meet the commissions or salaries of insurance agents, brokers, or other entities producing qualified flood insurance applications and other related expenses.

 3. Growth Bonus.
-The amount of expense allowance retained by the Company may increase a maximum of two (2) percentage points depending on the extent to which the Company meets the marketing goals for the Arrangement year contained in marketing guidelines established pursuant to Article II.G.
-We will pay the Company the amount of any increase after the end of the Arrangement year.
+FEMA may increase the amount of expense allowance retained by the Company depending on the extent to which the Company meets the marketing goals for the Arrangement year contained in marketing guidelines established pursuant to Article III.G.2.
+The total growth bonuses paid to companies pursuant to this Arrangement may not exceed two (2) percent of the aggregate net written premium collected by all WYO companies.
+FEMA will pay the Company the amount of any increase after the end of the Arrangement year.

 C. FEMA will reimburse Loss Adjustment Expenses as follows: